BarryDigby/barrydigby.github.io/ChIP-Seq/pipeline.md

 If you have already created a directory like this with previous weeks tutorials, move it to this directory.
 Be sure to include the `-R` flag to add all sub-directories recursively.

-> Please delete all analysis files created in the `/home/` directory.
+> Please delete all analysis files created in the `/home/` directory

 ### Tutorial files